Top 10 Best Irish Boxers Of All Time

 One of the best Irish boxers ever, Carl Frampton, celebrating with two belts

-If we’re talking about pure ability, Carl Frampton could be alongside Jimmy McLarnin as one the best Irish boxers of all time.
+If we’re talking about pure ability, Carl Frampton could be alongside Jimmy McLarnin as one of the best Irish boxers of all time.
 Just like we mentioned with Michael Conlan, it might seem ridiculous to suggest that Frampton had more in the tank.
 Especially since he was a two-weight world champion.
 He remains the only Northern Irish boxer to ever achieve such a feat.

 However, his career has had several phenomenal achievements.
 Frampton had over 100 amateur wins and two fights of the decade contenders against Leo Santa Cruz.
 He also secured the highly esteemed Ring Magazine Fighter Of The Year award in 2015, beating the likes of Floyd Mayweather.

 He was initially promoted by Barry McGuigan until their business relationship went sour.
-McGuigan is on record saying Frampton could have gone down as one of the greatest fighters of his generation.
+McGuigan is on record as saying Frampton could have gone down as one of the greatest fighters of his generation.
 He had lightning-fast combination punching and an aggressive style.
 Frampton boasts wins over top-level competition, including Leo Santa Cruz and Nonito Donaire, and two wins over Kiko Martinez.

 One intriguing fact is that Frampton and McGuigan ended with similar professional records.
 Frampton hung up his gloves in 2021 with 31 fights, 28 wins, and three losses.
 There’s no denying they will induct Frampton into the Boxing Hall of Fame when the time is right.
 He is undoubtedly one of the best Irish boxers ever to lace up a pair of gloves.